Alcamo: Contemporary age

 While the crimes of the Mafia went on and tens of people disappeared as victims of "lupara bianca", there was a religious revival which led to the birth of several Catholic associations such as Rinnovamento nello Spirito Santo, Neocatechumenal Way and the movement of Comunione e Liberazione.
-From the last one the parish community of the Church of Jesus Christ the Redeemer originated in the district of Sant'Anna (2006).
-This religious revival was followed by a new interest into the town's old traditions, mentioned in the works of Roberto Calia and Carlo Cataldo, historians from Alcamo.
-Carlo Cataldo has also been prized several times both for his historical works and for his dialectal poems which tell Alcamo's folklore.
+From the latter came the parish community of the Church of Jesus Christ the Redeemer, originating in the district of Sant'Anna (2006).
+This religious revival was followed by a new interest in the town's old traditions, mentioned in the works of Roberto Calia and Carlo Cataldo, historians from Alcamo.
+Carlo Cataldo has been recognized several times both for his historical works and for his dialectal poems of Alcamo's folklore.